tenox7/wrp/README.md

 ![Internet Explorer 1.5 doing Gmail](wrp.png)

-## Usage
+## Usage Instructions

 * [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway/server.
 This should be modern hardware, OS and Google Chrome / Chromium Browser is required to be preinstalled.
 Do not try to run WRP on an old machine like Windows XP or 98.
-* Make sure you don't have a firewall enabled or open up the port WRP is listening on (by default 8080).
+* Make sure you have disabled firewall or open port WRP is listening on (by default 8080).
 * Point your legacy browser to `http://address:port` of the WRP server.
 Do not set or use it as a "proxy server".
 * Type a search string or a full http/https URL and click **Go**.
 * Adjust your screen **W**idth/**H**eight/**S**cale/**C**olors to fit in your old browser.